The complete list of ecommerce upsell and cross-sell offers

 Keep in mind these don’t have to be completely free, you can also give them a sample version for a dollar or a cent.

-Use recommendation widgets
+9. Cross-sell with recommendation widgets

 Having related items displayed on your product pages is another way you can cross-sell.
 You’re probably familiar with the most well-known version of this: Amazon’s “frequently bought together” panes.
 They’re a great way to show customers other products they might like in a non-intrusive way.